jintonic/geant4/analysis/README.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/Iza2gY-HCsI?si=QPpTUVgGZf_M2tYd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Geant4 allows a user to save data in 4 different format.
+Geant4 allows a user to save data in 4 different formats.
 Please watch the following video to learn more.
 I recommend [ROOT](root), because

 - It exists in any Geant4 installation.
 No additional effort is needed to enable it.
 - A [ROOT](root) file is a compressed binary file, it ensures very small disk usage for large amount of data.